The short version

 Without the PM reading between the lines, the fix is "technical support resolved," and the customer's underlying doubt about our product's reliability doesn't get addressed.

 This is where the system works: agent → signal → context → action → outcome.
+It is the same loop described in the full AI agent fleet across the Measure and Amplify stages.

 The Lesson